 ImproveCare - The management of clinical uncertainty in hospital settings

 500,000 people die per year in the UK; half of all deaths occur in hospital.
 Most people prefer to die at home but this does not happen because there is little discussion between patients, families, and health care professionals about what they want.
 It is made worse when it is difficult for health care staff to identify patients, whose situation is clinically uncertain.
 This is an area of care many professionals feel less confident in their knowledge/skills.
-Recent reports have highlighted what can go wrong in the presence of clinical uncertainty and at the end of life; for example treatment that is aggressive with little benefit can be administered to the patients.
-This could be devastating for patients and families.

 The AMBER care bundle has been identified by NHS England as one of five key enablers to Transform End of Life Care in Acute Hospitals and it is currently being used in approximately 40 hospitals In England, including district general hospitals.
 It is essential that a clinical trial of the AMBER care bundle takes place to quantify patient, clinician and health system benefits, and that any harms are understood and managed prior to rollout of the care bundle to more hospitals.